rlizzo/pyscience/20140908_SurfaceExtraction/SurfaceExtraction.md

 Title: Surface Extraction: Creating a mesh from pixel-data using Python and VTK
 Author: Adamos Kyriakou
 Date: Friday September 8th, 2014
-Tags: Python, DICOM, VTK, Medical Image Processing, Plotly, Marching Cubes, Surface Extraction, Image Segmentation
+Tags: Python, DICOM, VTK, Medical Image Processing, Plotly, Marching Cubes, Surface Extraction, Image Segmentation, STL
 Categories: Image Processing, IO, Visualization

 In this post I will demonstrate how to use VTK to read in a series of DICOM files from a CT examination and extract a mesh surface of the bone structures.
 I will then show you how to visualize the mesh with VTK and save it, the mesh that is, into an STL file.